pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 1073
 01:01:02,440 --> 01:01:06,680
-To explain that, I have to first say what the solution is and then we'll talk about how
+To explain that, I have to first say what the solution is and then we'll talk about how policy makers can support that.

-1074
-01:01:06,680 --> 01:01:09,000
-policy makers can support that.

 1075
 01:01:09,000 --> 01:01:14,240
-The key idea in my book is that we're stuck in a set of collective action problems.
+The key idea in my book is that <mark style="background: #FFB86CA6;">we're stuck in a set of collective action problems</mark>.

 1076
 01:01:14,240 --> 01:01:17,760
-The main reason why people are giving their kids a smartphone in fifth grade is because

-1077
-01:01:17,760 --> 01:01:22,480
-everybody else in their school is doing it and you don't want your kid to be left out.
+The main reason why people are giving their kids a smartphone in fifth grade is because everybody else in their school is doing it and you don't want your kid to be left out.

 1078
 01:01:22,480 --> 01:01:26,120
-Once we see that, we're each doing this because everyone else is and the kids are spending
+Once we see that, we're each doing this because everyone else is and the kids are spending so much time on these platforms because everyone else is.

-1079
-01:01:26,120 --> 01:01:29,440
-so much time on these platforms because everyone else is.

 1080
 01:01:29,440 --> 01:01:33,720
-The key is we have to act together and what I'm doing in the book is I'm saying, if you're
+The key is we have to act together and what I'm doing in the book is I'm saying, if you're with me that there's a mental health crisis, if you're with me that it's caused by the rewiring of childhood, we have to unwire.

-1081
-01:01:33,720 --> 01:01:36,920
-with me that there's a mental health crisis, if you're with me that it's caused by the

-1082
-01:01:36,920 --> 01:01:39,880
-rewiring of childhood, we have to unwire.

 1083
 01:01:39,880 --> 01:01:41,520